bradyfontenot/mine/README.md

 8. Add `import_config "dev.secret.exs"` to the bottom of `dev.exs` if not already there. (should be though).
 9. In the terminal, run the following commands
    * `mix deps.get`
+   * `cmd npm install --prefix assets`
    * `mix phx.server`
 10. Visit localhost:4000 in your browser and the app should load
+11. After installation/setup, only `mix phx.server` is needed to start the app

 ## Deploy to Production
 If you would like to deploy to production you can create a release by following the guide linked below in combination with your hosting service requirements: \